 * all [bracketed] words in Scripture verses are mine *

 Many people have the idea that there should be no hardship or pain in life because God is supposed to be loving and kind.
 When hardship strikes a household or family or even one individual, they assume that God, if He exists, just doesn't care.
 Then they reflect on that thought and tell themselves that He could care, He could help but just doesn't want to.
 I hurt and He chooses not to help.
 Then the anger and the bitterness set in.
-The following poem is based on a true event and is about a woman who was suffering from loss.
+The following poem is fictional but based on a true event and is about a woman who was suffering from loss.
 This godly woman has recently lost her husband and was desperately trying to forge a living without that support that he gave.
 She could not do the farm work by herself and is now watching her babies slowly die because of lack food or any means to obtain it.
 Anyone could understand why she has become bitter and angry toward a God that would allow this to happen.
 She didn't know she was about to meet God, face-to-face.

 My children's eyes held an emptiness, that spoke to me of need